ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-ttkatta/writing/proposals/show_proposal_one.md

 <!---toc end-->

 - Triyasree Katta

-## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

 - "I adhered to the Allegheny College Honor Code while completing this project."

-**IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code while completing the project.

 ## 🏁 One Sentence Pitch